 Other authors have also highlighted focus, passion, commitment, engagement, critical thinking, independent thinking, the ability to [...]

 Four previous posts on goal-setting offered steps to increase your odds of success in choosing and achieving your goals.
 If you are one of the 50% of Americans who have at least one chronic health condition, however, those suggestions may not have helped you as much as you might like.
 If you are healthy, the odds are that someone you know is struggling every day to accomplish tasks you take for granted.
-Dr. Elaine Aron’s research has found that a highly sensitive person “raised in a positive environment are healthier, happier, and more productive” than a [...]
+Dr. Elaine Aron’s research has found that highly sensitive persons “raised in a positive environment are healthier, happier, and more productive” than non-HSPs. [...]

 The marketing gurus say that stories are what people love, and that I should be chatty and charming and tell you lots about my life.
 This is not comfortable territory for me as an HSP coach or as an introvert, nor for many of the highly sensitive.

 I’ve been an instructor for different kinds of classes for a couple of decades and have reservations about using a class or blog for personal stories from my own life or that of people I know.
 Here's why.That someone else owns their story until they give me permission to share it.
 Establishing personal connections is valuable. [...]